Similes Are Like Electric Shocks

 (Gibsons)

 A simile is a writing device in which the writer shows a comparison between two things we usually think of as being different from each other.
-A simile contains the words
+A simile contains the words like or as.

 In saying that a simile is like an electric shock, I am drawing attention to the way a simile can jolt a reader.
 A good simile should bring an AHA moment.